Kelsey Christensen

 She studied paramedicine at HCMC along with journalism and global studies at the University of Minnesota.

-When she isn’t chasing a story, you can find Kelsey shopping at a local antique store or playing tennis.
+When she isn’t chasing a story, you can find Kelsey shopping at a local antique store, skiing or playing tennis.